As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-It only fits that an Okina Mask was believed to be God’s physical form due to its all-knowing characteristic.
+It only fits that an Okina Mask was believed to be divinity’s physical form due to its all-knowing characteristic.

-An Okina Mask tattoo is an excellent choice if you are looking to manifest wisdom and respect.
+An Okina Mask tattoo is an excellent choice if you are looking to express wisdom and respect.

 - Hyottoko Mask Tattoos